 Lastly, and this is an even smaller point, I would have liked to see the composers’ dates next to their names, as this supports players’ broader understanding and musical development.

-If these minor niggles seem a little critical, consider them advisory and don’t be put off: these publications are really tremendous, and I will certainly be using them with my own pupils.
+If these minor niggles seem a little critical, consider them advisory and don’t be put off: these are certainly publications that I will be using with my pupils.

 As commemorative collections that celebrate the state of piano education in this, EPTA’s 40th Anniversary year, these books are of course unique.
 That the music in them was selected, and commented upon, by active members of the organisation also adds considerable value.